Lexicon-Team-4/Circus-restaurant/README.md

   - [x] vegetarian,
   - [x] italian,
   - [x] indian
-- [ ] think about colors for the side navigation menu
+- [x] think about colors for the side navigation menu
-- [ ] change fonts to Allura and Raleway.
+- [x] change fonts to Allura and Raleway.

-# DONE List

 ## **home.html**